TEDGlobal 2017 Tanzania Session 6 – Urban 3.0

-Christian Benimana had to go far away from home.
-There were no schools of architecture in Rwanda, so he travelled to Shanghai, where he observed that, though impressive, China’s urban city and housing infrastructure was built at great human and environmental cost.
-Rwanda now is witnessing a great building boom of its own, and Benimana has made it his mission to advocate for a model of architecture that is uniquely African, sustainable and equitable.
+Had to go far away from home.
+There were no schools of architecture in Rwanda, so he traveled to Shanghai, where he observed that, though impressive, China’s urban city and housing infrastructure was built at a great human and environmental cost.
+Rwanda now is witnessing a great building boom of its own, and Benimana has made it his mission to advocate for a model of architecture that is uniquely African, sustainable, and equitable.
 Benimana wants us to imagine future African cities not as vast slums but as the most resilient, the most socially inclusive places on earth.
 “This is achievable,” he says.
 “We have the talent to make it a reality.”

 Designer DK Osseo-Asare wondered: What would happen if we linked a community of trained engineers in Accra with the self-taught techies who work in local scrapyards?
 Predictably, amazements.
 Photo: Ryan Lash / TED

 Studies the way sharing economies work right now in Africa.
 In Nigeria, Igbo traders take on apprentices who work for them for a number of years.
 When the apprenticeship ends, the trader sets up the apprentice with working capital to start their own business.
 Neuwirth also describes a money merry-go-round that people join, in which everyone puts money in a pot, and once a week or month, one person gets the money to do as they please — it sounds a lot like the Njangi system.
 Neuwirth argues that many African business communities and markets already operate on mutual sharing principles, which if studied, propagated, and scaled could lead to immense returns.